Maria W. Stewart: Lectures

 She also criticizes the supposed differences between white and African-American women, arguing that such inequalities were not natural but rather the result of unequal opportunities.
-She points out that when white women were enjoying comfort and receiving an education, Black women were forced into physical labor and denied any intellectual developement.
-Stewarts said, "O, ye fairer sisters, whose hands are never soiled, whose nerves and muscles are never strained, go learn by experience!
+She points out that when white women were enjoying comfort and receiving an education, Black women were forced into physical labor and denied any intellectual development.
+Stewart challenged the belief that Black women were inherently inferior, instead insisting that equality was produced by opportunities and circumstances, not nature: "O, ye fairer sisters, whose hands are never soiled, whose nerves and muscles are never strained, go learn by experience!
 Had we had the opportunity that you have had to improve our moral and mental faculties, what would have hindered our intellects from being as bright, and our manners from being as dignified as yours?"
-Through this statement, Stewart is challanging the beleif that Black women were inherenlty inferior, instead insitiign that equality was prodcued by opportunites and circumstances, not nature.

 Notably, Stewart critiqued Northern treatment of African Americans at a meeting in which Northerners gathered to criticize and plan action against Southern treatment of African Americans.
 She challenged the supposed dichotomy between the inhumane enslavement of the South and the normal proceedings of capitalism in the North, arguing that the relegation of African Americans to service jobs was also a great injustice and waste of human potential.
 In doing so, she anticipated arguments about the intersection of racism, capitalism, and sexism that would later be advanced by womanist thinkers.

 Her Christian faith strongly influenced Stewart.
 She often cited Biblical influences and the Holy Spirit, and implicitly critiqued societal failure to educate her and others like her:

 Yet, after all, methinks there are no chains so galling as the chains of ignorance—no fetters so binding as those that bind the soul, and exclude it from the vast field of useful and scientific knowledge.
 O, had I received the advantages of early education, my ideas would, ere now, have expanded far and wide; but, alas!
 I possess nothing but moral capability—no teachings but the teachings of the Holy spirit.